elastos/Elastos.CarrierClassic.Java/README.md

 The Elastos Carrier Java SDK allows access to the [Elastos Carrier Native](https://github.com/elastos/Elastos.NET.Carrier.Native.SDK) API (written in C programming language) through Java Native Interface (JNI).

+The Elastos Carrier Java SDK functionalities are dependent on the Elastos Carrier Native SDK.
+Major changes to the coding of the Carrier Native SDK most often result in the need to adjust the Carrier Java SDK.

+Well tested, compatible versions of both the Carrier Native SDK and the Carrier Java SDK can be downloaded as [Releases](https://github.com/elastos/Elastos.NET.Carrier.Java.SDK/releases) .

+If any issues are found, please [report it here](https://github.com/elastos/Elastos.NET.Carrier.Java.SDK/issues) .
+In case you also know how to correct the coding or documentation, please submit a [Pull Request](https://github.com/elastos/Elastos.NET.Carrier.Java.SDK/pulls) .

+To see the current status of the Elastos Carrier Java SDK, please see our [Project Roadmap](https://github.com/elastos/Elastos.NET.Carrier.Java.SDK/projects/1).

+To read more about the Elastos Carrier Java SDK, please see the [Wiki](https://github.com/elastos/Elastos.NET.Carrier.Java.SDK/wiki) .

+Note: The Java SDK is a work in progress and is not intended for productive use.
+Currently, the Maven project can only be built on a Ubuntu / Debian / Linux host.

+#### Elastos Carrier Messenger Demo

 To explore the features of the Carrier and the Java SDK, please see the [Elastos Messenger](https://github.com/elastos/Elastos.NET.Carrier.Java.SDK/tree/master/demo) which is implemented using Java and JavaFX for the Graphical User Interface (GUI).
 See [Screenshots](https://github.com/elastos/Elastos.NET.Carrier.Java.SDK/tree/master/demo/screenshots).

-The Elastos Carrier is a decentralized and encrypted peer-to-peer (P2P) communication framework that routes network traffic between virtual machines and Decentralized Applications (DApps).

-The authentication process of peer nodes utilizes the Elastos Decentralized ID (DID) sidechain. （TODO）

-Note: The Java SDK is a work in progress and is not intended for productive use.
-Currently, the Maven project can only be built on a Ubuntu / Debian / Linux host.

-**An executable .jar file of the Messenger can be downloaded from the '/demo' folder which does not require any compilation.
+An executable .jar file of the Messenger can be downloaded from the '/demo' folder which does not require any compilation.
-After testing, it is recommended to build your own from the source code provided."**
+After testing, it is recommended to build your own from the source code provided."

 **Please note, building and running of the messenger demo application is currently only possible on a Ubuntu / Debian / Linux hosts.
 Windows and MacOS will be added in the near future.**